richtastic/ff/src/wiki/style.md

 ```

 ### optimizing vertical space
-fit as much as possible onto a screen, we live in a universe where more than 80 characters is now possible. non-procedureal code, like constants or lists can be separated into lines, but operations and calls should fit onto a single line if possible. separable sections of code may be separated by spaces or comments.
-Use parenthesis, indentes, spaces to emphasize if necessary.
+fit as much as possible onto a screen, we live in a universe where more than 80 characters per line is now possible. non-procedureal code, like constants or lists can be separated into lines, but operations and calls should fit onto a single line if possible. separable sections of code may be separated by spaces or comments.
+Use parenthesis, indents, spaces to emphasize if necessary.

 **correct**
 ```javascript
 	LONG LINE